tommybobbins/super-dollop/ec2.md

 - HPC, MPI (Message passing interfaces) and ML.
 - Tightly coupled applications
 - Can be used with all instance types.

+## Patching

+- Set up Systems Manager Agent on all instances to manage patching.
+- Test patches in pre-production and then deploy as a maintenance window task with the appropriate approval.
+- Apply patch baselines using the ````AWS-RunPatchBaseline```` SSM document.